What is an NIPT Test?

-Non-Invasive Prenatal Testing (NIPT), also known as cell-free DNA screening, is a cutting-edge procedure that assesses the risk of certain genetic conditions in an unborn child.
-Unlike traditional prenatal tests, NIPT requires only a blood sample from the mother, significantly reducing the risk of miscarriage associated with invasive procedures like amniocentesis.
+Noninvasive Prenatal Testing (NIPT), also called noninvasive prenatal screening or cell-free DNA screening, is a cutting-edge procedure that assesses the risk of certain genetic conditions in an unborn child.
+Unlike traditional prenatal tests, NIPT requires only a blood sample from the pregnant person, significantly reducing the risk of miscarriage associated with invasive procedures like amniocentesis.

-The test analyzes the DNA fragments from the placenta that circulate in a pregnant woman's bloodstream.
+The test analyzes the DNA fragments from the placenta that circulate in the pregnant person's blood.
 These fragments carry genetic information about the fetus, which can be examined for abnormalities.
 NIPT is highly sensitive and can detect conditions such as trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome), and trisomy 13 (Patau syndrome) with remarkable accuracy.
-Additionally, it can determine the baby's sex and Rh factor, which can be crucial for managing Rh incompatibility conditions.
+Additionally, it can determine the baby’s sex and Rh factor, which can be crucial for managing Rh incompatibility conditions.

 NIPT is recommended as an option for all pregnant women.
 Still, it is particularly valuable for those with increased risk factors, such as advanced maternal age, a family history of genetic disorders, or abnormal findings on an ultrasound or previous screening tests.
 It is typically offered from the 10th week of pregnancy onwards.